 9. Growing Peace: A Story of Farming, Music, and Religious Harmony by Richard Sobol

 In a village in Uganda, farmers work together at a coffee growers co-op called Peace Kawomera (Delicious Peace).
-What is unusual is this is an interfaith farming cooperative with Christians, Jews and Muslims all working together.
+What is unusual is this is an interfaith farming cooperative with Christians, Jews, and Muslims all working together.

-Not too long ago, Uganda had a series of civil wars and people of all religious faced persecution.
+Not too long ago, Uganda had a series of civil wars, and people of all religions faced persecution.
 When Ugandan musician, J. J. Keki visited the United States, he witnessed the 9/11 terrorist attack, and it prompted him to start this farming co-op.
 As of 2016, there were more than 1,000 farmers growing and selling their coffee collectively through Peace Kawomera. [advanced nonfiction picture book, ages 7 and up]

 8. The Water Princess by Susan Verde and

-This story is based supermodel Georgie Badiel’s childhood in Burkina Faso, where water has to be collected miles away and carried back on the heads of the women and girls.
-The heroine in her story, Princess Gie Gie, dreams of day when her village will have cool, crystal-clear water of its own. [picture book, ages 4 and up]
+This story is based on supermodel Georgie Badiel’s childhood in Burkina Faso, where water has to be collected miles away and carried back on the heads of the women and girls.
+The heroine in her story, Princess Gie Gie, dreams of the day when her village will have cool, crystal-clear water of its own. [picture book, ages 4 and up]

 The backstory of this picture book is the chance meeting between Peter H. Reynolds (The Dot, The Museum) and model/activist Georgie Badiel at the Women in the World Summit in New York City.
 He suggested that she meet with his Museum collaborator, author Susan Verde, and the trio brought her story to life.
 Georgie Badiel started a foundation to provide clean water to the people of Burkina Faso and Africa, including digging wells, restoring wells, and supporting education for women and children.